 The goal here is to hold the gun in your shooting hand without letting any part of it rest on anything—not even your support hand.
 Place, if you can, the center of the distal pad of your trigger finger over the center of the trigger, but don’t allow it to touch the trigger guard.
 If the trigger is really long, you can move your finger to its lower half to make the pull easier, provided you still don’t end up touching the trigger guard.

 Some semi-auto triggers have safety levers that need to be pressed for them to work.
 If the gun you’re trying out has such a lever, then you’ll have to do this test with the lever pressed flush against the face of the trigger.
-Just be sure to not take up slack on the trigger itself.
+Just be sure to not take up slack on the trigger itself or you may not be able to properly fit a handgun.

 With your grip centered and finger placed correctly on the trigger, look at the rest of your trigger finger, viewing your hand and gun from the top.